PROJECT OBJECTIVES

 — Julie Calderon, Vice President, MI

-1. Design 5 interconnected applications to support the vision and business objectives of modernized operational processes.
+1. Design 5 interconnected applications to support the business objectives of the modernized operational processes

-2. Design cohesive user experiences across the suite
+3. Design optimized, seamless and cohesive user experiences across the suite

 4. Ensure visual and behavioral consistency